Ruyton Girls' School: Exchange

 Exchange runs from Year's 10 and 11 for girls who want to go overseas and visit sister schools or the schools around the area of the continent the girls visit.
 Sometimes girls from other schools around the world have a couple of girls come and visit Ruyton on their exchange.
 Girls from Years 3 to 11 are all taken on an annual camp, while other camps available include music camps and international study tours.

 House system

 As with most Australian schools, Ruyton utilises a house system.
 Girls from Prep to Year 12 are divided into four houses, each named after a former Principal of Ruyton – Anderson (red), Bromby (navy), Daniell (sky blue), and Lascelles (white).

 The houses are primarily sporting houses, competing annually in athletics, swimming and cross-country carnivals.
 They are also involved in inter-house debating and performing arts (PAHF) festivals.

 Associated schools

 Ruyton's brother school is Trinity Grammar in Kew.
 At VCE level, they conduct co-educational classes.
 Girls also may go to Trinity for classes and vice versa.
 From years 9–12 students from both schools are able to take part in the senior musical.
-Middle school plays are also held in conjunction with Scotch College.